alpbeysir/ceng469-vrt/README.md

   // Here we check the done condition that may be set by the hit or miss shaders
   // For example the hit shader will set done=0 if a reflective material is hit,
-  // allowing for one more bounce if(prd.done == 1 || prd.depth >= pcRay.maxDepth)
+  // allowing for one more bounce. if(prd.done == 1 || prd.depth >= pcRay.maxDepth)
     break;